+Recent New York State data show that unvaccinated individuals continue to be more likely to be diagnosed with COVID-19 compared to vaccinated individuals.
+In fact, those who are unvaccinated have over 10 times the risk of being hospitalized with COVID-19 compared with vaccinated individuals.
 The COVID-19 vaccines are safe and effective.
-They offer the benefit of helping to reduce the number of COVID-19 infections, including the Delta variant, which is a critical component to protecting public health.
+They offer the benefit of helping to reduce the number of COVID-19 infections, including the Delta and Omicron variants, which is a critical component to protecting public health.
 Certain settings, such as healthcare facilities and congregate care settings, pose increased challenges and urgency for controlling the spread of this disease because of the vulnerable patient and resident populations that they serve.
-Unvaccinated personnel in such settings have an unacceptably high risk of both acquiring COVID-19 and transmitting the virus to colleagues and/or vulnerable patients or residents, exacerbating staffing shortages, and causing unacceptably high risk of complications.
+Personnel in such settings who have not received the COVID-19 vaccine have an unacceptably high risk of both acquiring COVID-19 and transmitting the virus to colleagues and/or vulnerable patients or residents, exacerbating staffing shortages, and causing an unacceptably high risk of complications.

-In response to this significant public health threat, through this emergency regulation, the Department is requiring covered entities to ensure their personnel are fully vaccinated against COVID-19, and to document evidence thereof in appropriate records.
-Covered entities are also required to review and make determinations on medical and religious exemption requests, and provide reasonable accommodations therefor to protect the wellbeing of the patients, residents and personnel in such facilities.
+In response to this significant public health threat, through this emergency regulation, the Department is requiring covered entities to ensure their personnel are fully vaccinated against COVID-19 as recommended by the CDC's Advisory Committee on Immunization Practices (ACIP), and to document evidence thereof in appropriate records.
+Covered entities are also required to review and make determinations on medical exemption requests and provide reasonable accommodations therefor to protect the wellbeing of the patients, residents, and personnel in such facilities.
 Documentation and information regarding personnel vaccinations as well as exemption requests granted are required to be provided to the Department immediately upon request.